Kopernicus/Kopernicus/README.md

 Kopernicus
 ==============================
-December 14th, 2024
+December 21st, 2024
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-218:
+New in this latest version release-219:

 1.)
-Minor hotfix for duplicate commsites at KSC2/Inland KSC in Kerbin template.
-This really has no major effect on anyone, but is a strange way to waste resources.
+A small holiday surprise!
+Added GUI and Kopernicus_Config.cfg parameter "KSCLightsAlwaysOn," if you turn this on or MM patch it on, the KSC lights will always be on.
+Useful if mod eclipses bother you because the lights are out, or for low light systems.

 About